frictionlessdata/frictionless-ci/docs/goodtables-migration.md

 ## 4. Update of the validation badge

 In Goodtables, the badge showing the validation status was located at `https://goodtables.io/badge/github/REPOSITORY-PATH.svg`, in Dataportals case, this path was `https://goodtables.io/badge/github/okfn/dataportals.org.svg`.

 To use the badge from the new workflow you can add a reference to the URL `https://github.com/okfn/dataportals.org/actions/workflows/frictionless.yaml/badge.svg`.

-You can see how the Dataportals.org is being used at their  data [README page](https://github.com/okfn/dataportals.org/tree/master/data):
+You can see how the Dataportals.org is being used at their [README page](https://github.com/okfn/dataportals.org/tree/master/data):

 ![Status Badge](/img/dataportals-status-badge.png)